vaginessa/blog/articles/2014/12-improving-sped-of-smaz-compresor.md

 that starts with `Benchmark` in `*_test.go` file is a benchmark function
 * the results are in a standardized, human-readable form
-* benchmarking tool not only measures time but you can also get MB/s metric by using `testing.B.SetBytes()`, which is a better way to think about and compare code like compression algorithms.
+* benchmarking tool not only measures time but you can also get MB/s metric by using `b.SetBytes()`.
+It's a good metric for compression algorithms.

-Finally, Go comes with a tool that makes it easy to compare speed before and after the change:
+There's also a tool to compare benchmark results (before and after the change):
 ```
 > go get -u golang.org/x/tools/cmd/benchcmp
 > go test -bench=. >before.txt